roytang/blog/content/post/2016/10/favor-composition-over-inheritance.md

 [<img class="aligncenter size-full wp-image-1507" src="http://roytang.net/wp-content/uploads/2016/10/fcoi2.png" alt="fcoi2" width="234" height="214" />][3]

 Okay, it's a bit more complicated now, but it's probably still manageable right?
 But then one of the devs realizes that your project needs some modal screens too, which have some additional behavior as well.
-An example would be a modal screen that allows the user to select some parameters (a "selection screen&#8221;).
+An example would be a modal screen that allows the user to select some parameters (a "selection screen").
 Some modal screens also need to be search screens or maintenance screens too.
 If you insist on using inheritance, you need to mix and match all the possible combinations and might start seeing a hierarchy similar to:

 [<img class="aligncenter size-full wp-image-1508" src="http://roytang.net/wp-content/uploads/2016/10/fcoi3.png" alt="fcoi3" width="269" height="391" srcset="https://roytang.net/wp-content/uploads/2016/10/fcoi3.png 269w, https://roytang.net/wp-content/uploads/2016/10/fcoi3-206x300.png 206w" sizes="(max-width: 269px) 100vw, 269px" />][4]